TanX4503/FLAMES/README.md

 # FLAMES
-- To use this programme, run main.py in any Python Interpretor and follow along
+- To use this code, run main.py in any Python Interpretor and follow along
-- Just a simple programme that can do FLAMES
+- Just a simple code that can do FLAMES